syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ### Set alignment for column

-`GridColumn.textAlignment` and `GridColumn.headerTextAlignment` can be used to customize the alignment for the cells and header cells in the `GridColumn`.
+`GridColumn.textAlignment` and `GridColumn.headerTextAlignment` can be used to customize the alignment for the cells and header cells in the column.

 {% tabs %}
 {% highlight Dart %}